aacharya7/p8105_hmwork3_aa4478/p8105_hmwork3_aa4478Rmd.md

 snowfall - but, some days in the winter months experience heavy snow generally.

-## Two panel plot showing the average max temperature in January and in July in each station across years.
+## Two panel plot showing the average max temperature in January and in July in each station across the years.

 ``` r
 noa_data %>%